JayNaire/json2settings/docs/ESP8266_and_json2settings.md

 json2settings -t -n preferences < settings.json > mypreferences.h
 ```

-<b>If you want to create an html form page</b> for a webserver to use, use  the -f option:
+<b>If you want to create an html form page</b> for a webserver, use  the -f option:
 ```
 json2settings -t -n preferences -f preferences.html < settings.json > mysettings.h
 ```